owncloud-archive/apps/user_oauth/README.md

 	https://frko.surfnetlabs.nl/workshop/php-oauth/authorize.php
 	https://frko.surfnetlabs.nl/workshop/php-oauth/token.php

-In the playground environment you can also register an OAuth client so you can actually use the client with the OAuth service.
+For Google this will probably be some Google URL.
+You also need to register the app at Google.
+In the playground environment you can also register an OAuth client yourself.

 Template applications for both [Android](https://github.com/OpenConextApps/android-oauth-app) and